Print Options:

 • 4 cardamom

-• 1 tablespoon tamarind seedless (substitute: tamarind paste, goraka paste)
+• 1 tbsp tamarind seedless (substitute: tamarind paste, goraka paste)

-• 1/8 teaspoon cinnamon powder (substitute: cinnamon stick)
+• 1/8 tsp cinnamon powder (substitute: cinnamon stick)

 • salt to your taste